 Love Affair (April 7, 1939)

-Released April 7, 1939: After a torrid love affair aboard ship, before parting to their different lives, Michel and Terry decide to meet atop the Empire State Building in six months if they still love each other.
+Released April 7, 1939: (running time 1 hour and 26 minutes) After a torrid love affair aboard ship, before parting to their different lives, Michel and Terry decide to meet atop the Empire State Building in six months if they still love each other.

 Produced by Leo McCarey